zacharywelch/sqlserver-sequence/README.md

 ###### name

-By default `sqlserver-sequence` will look for a row in `sys.sequences` with the same `name` as the attribute.
+By default `sqlserver-sequence` will look for a row in `sys.sequences` with the same `sequence_name` as the attribute.
 You can use the `name` option if the sequence is named differently.

 ```ruby
 class Supplier < ActiveRecord::Base